HarshwardhanPatil07/Learning/README.md

 -- Be with someone who Prioritizes you, no matter how busy they are, rather than giving excuses, "they find ways to be with you".

 -- Be with someone who believes in your dreams, goals and constantly pushes me to work harder.
 "Its better to be alone than with wrong partner".

+---
+## If four things are followed having a great aim, acquiring knowledge, hardwork and perseverance - then anything can be achieved.